Six Low (ish) Calorie St. Patrick’s Day Drinks

 Curley’s Irish stout photo courtesy of Boston Beer Works.

 It’s hard to believe that an ale this dark could possibly be somewhat low in calories, but believe it.
 This traditional Irish stout has just under 120 calories per 12 ounces, and, as an added benefit, it comes from local company Boston Beer Works.

 This Irish classic clocks in with a calorie count similar to Curley’s (35 per 100 milliliters, which translates to about 120 calories per 12 ounces).
 As an extra bonus, there’s research to suggest this St. Paddy’s Day staple may be good for you in other ways, like warding off heart attack-causing clots and providing iron and protein.
 Guess that old advertising campaign was on to something.

 This cocktail, consisting of a shot of Irish whiskey (like Jameson), ginger ale, and lime juice, certainly isn’t harmless—it contains about 200 calories and 25 grams of sugar—but it’s a step up from fat- and calorie-laden drinks made with Bailey’s Irish Cream or chocolate liqueur.
 And if you really feel you must, you could always swap regular ginger ale out for a diet version.

 Irish coffee photo via Shutterstock.

 Okay, so there’s no way a drink that contains Irish cream liqueur and Irish whiskey is going to be healthy.
 But if you hold the whipped cream and sugar, this drink isn’t your worst choice (especially if you’re starting your festivities early in the day).
 An even better choice?
-Brew Irish breakfast tea and add a shot of Irish whiskey and some lemon juice for a drink that rings in at only 80 calories.
+Combine Irish breakfast tea, a shot of Irish whiskey, and some lemon juice for a drink that rings in at only 80 calories.